vapor/docs/4.0/docs/jwt.md

 -----END PUBLIC KEY-----
 """

-// Initialize an ECDSA key with public pem. let key = ECDSAKey.public(pem: ecdsaPublicKey)
+// Initialize an ECDSA key with public PEM. let key = ECDSAKey.public(pem: ecdsaPublicKey)
 ```

-Use `.private` for loading private ECDSA pem keys.
+Use `.private` for loading private ECDSA PEM keys.
 These start with:

 ```
 -----BEGIN PRIVATE KEY-----